For a summary of features introduced in earlier releases of Animate CC, see Feature summary | Animate CC | 2015 releases.

 This release of Animate introduces two new properties for HTML 5 video components: mute and poster.
 You can use the mute property to enable or disable the audio for your video component and the poster property to select a static poster image before a video play.

-When Animate CC is launched, all the fonts purchased from the Typekit Marketplace is loaded and available for use in HTML 5 canvas documents.
+When Animate CC is launched, all the fonts purchased from the Typekit Marketplace are loaded and available for use in HTML 5 canvas documents.
 For more information, see using Typekit web fonts.

 Previously, you relied on third-party extensions of varying quality and compatibility or modified your animations to mimic a camera movement.
 From this release onward, you can use the following features that are integral to any motion film: